qiskit-community/qiskit-experiments/README.md

 We use [GitHub issues](https://github.com/Qiskit/qiskit-experiments/issues) for tracking requests and bugs.
 Please
-[join the Qiskit Slack community](https://ibm.co/joinqiskitslack) and use the `#experiments` channel in the [Qiskit Slack workspace](https://qiskit.slack.com) for discussion and simple questions.
+[join the Qiskit Slack community](https://ibm.co/joinqiskitslack) and use the [#experiments](https://qiskit.slack.com/archives/CGZDF48EN) channel in the Qiskit Slack workspace for discussion and simple questions.
-For questions that are more suited for a forum we use the Qiskit tag in the [Stack Exchange](https://quantumcomputing.stackexchange.com/questions/tagged/qiskit).
+For questions that are more suited for a forum we use the Qiskit tag in [Stack Exchange](https://quantumcomputing.stackexchange.com/questions/tagged/qiskit).

 ## Authors and Citation